Email FacebookTwitterMenu burgerClose thin

 Living Trusts vs. Wills

-Even if you create a living trust, you’ll still need a will to address any property that’s not stored in the trust.
+Even if you create a living trust, you’ll still need a will to address any property not stored in the trust.
 Plus, a will can do the following items that a living trust cannot:

 • Establish guardianship for children who are minors